dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ### 4.2 Additional Analysis

-With the provided datasets, one can conduct even further analysis.
-A natural question is *"When are cancellations most common?"* The following process demonstrates how one can find the answer:
+With the provided datasets, we can conduct even further analysis.
+A natural question is *"When are cancellations most common?"* The following process demonstrates how we can find the answer:

 ```python
 # Finding cancellations per month